NotNull/VCheck/README.md

 //Output: "I'm over 9000!";
 `````

-You can also bind Mouse Events to a element.
-With the options to preventDefault and/or prevent contextMenu.
+You can also bind Events to a element.
 `````javascript

 VCheck($('#div')[0], {